 The poor old VW had weathered its first 16 years worse than either of us.
-When he got it, it needed a new floor welded in otherwise you could watch the road go by at your feet.
+When David got it, the poor old machine needed a new floor otherwise you could watch the road go by at your feet.
 And as we found out later, the engine needed some work too.

 This series covers some of the adventures we had with the Golden Beetle.

 Driving to high school each frigid Canadian winter morning involved a unique routine: David drove and I continuously scraped the windshield from the passenger seat.

 I mean, I literally started scraping when we left his driveway and didn’t stop until we got to school.

 If the air outside was crisp and cold, the inside felt just as frigid thanks to the VW air-cooled engine that had no hot coolant to power the normal kind of car heater.